Execution attempt was so painful, Doyle Lee Hamm wanted to die, report says

 "At one point a large amount of blood began to accumulate in the region of Mr. Hamm’s groin.
 The blood soaked a pad or drape, and another one was applied."

 Heath examined and interviewed Hamm after the execution attempt.
 Photos he took show puncture wounds on the convict's legs and groin, and heavy bruising.
-Hamm has been on death row for more than 30 years for the murder of a motel clerk in 1987.
+Hamm has been on death row for three decades for the murder of a motel clerk in 1987.

 The report, based on Hamm's account of the execution, describes a frantic scene in the death chamber, which was closed to all but the execution team at the time.
 It reported the IV team "mashing" needles into his flesh in an effort to connect with a good vein.
 The veins in Hamm's arms had been compromised by illness and years of drug use.